mikeoliphant/ChartPlayer/README.md

 # Platforms Supported

-ChartPlayer has been tested on Windows and Linux (x64 and arm64).
-Chances are it will work on macOS, but it hasn't been tested.
+ChartPlayer has been tested on Windows, Linux (x64 and arm64) and macOS.

 # Downloading